 Each caravan alarm is installed with a Passive Infrared Detector (PIR), a sensor that detects movement in the caravan and transmits a radio signal to the alarm module.
 If the alarm is on the siren will sound.
-A leg sensor, fully sealed against dust and water, will detect if the corner stabilising leg is being raised or lowered and transmits a coded radio signal to the alarm.

 Additional sensors can be purchased from your retailer to enhance security.